 The next question is whether plaintiff meets the legal standard for appointment of counsel.
+It might seem self-proving when a litigant's claims that he suffers from under-treated Alzheimer's disease, but it's not.
 Litigants in civil cases do not have a constitutional right to a lawyer; federal judges have discretion to determine whether appointment of counsel is appropriate in a particular case.
 Pruitt v.
 Mote, 503 F.3d 647, 654, 656 (7th Cir.
 2007).
 They exercise that discretion by determining from the record whether the legal and factual difficulty of the case exceeds the plaintiff's demonstrated ability to prosecute it.
 Id. at 655.

-In his motion, plaintiff says his imprisonment will greatly limit his ability to litigate his case and that the issues in this case are complex, and will require significant research and investigation.
-Plaintiff further states that a lawyer would be able to better present the evidence at trial and cross examine witnesses.
-These are not good reasons to appoint counsel because these handicaps are universal among pro se litigants.
+In his motion, plaintiff says that his illnesses will limit his ability to litigate this case and that the issues in this case are complex and will involve significant research.
+Further, plaintiff explains that he has limited knowledge of the law and limited access to the law library and that a lawyer would be able to better present evidence at trial.
 Plaintiff should know that he is in the same position as other pro se litigants, almost none of which have legal training of any kind.
 As this case progresses, plaintiff will improve his knowledge of court procedure.

-With respect to the complexity of the case, the law governing plaintiff's claim is straightforward and was explained to him in the order granting him leave to proceed.
-As for the facts, plaintiff has personal knowledge of the circumstances surrounding the lawsuit and he should already possess or be able to obtain through discovery relevant documentation he needs to prove his claim.
-In addition, at the telephone preliminary pretrial conference, which will be scheduled after defendants have filed their answer, I will instruct plaintiff about how to use discovery techniques available to all litigants so that he can gather the evidence he needs to prove his claim.
+To help him, this court instructs pro se litigants at a preliminary pretrial conference, which will be scheduled after the defendants file an answer, about how to use discovery techniques available to all litigants so that he can gather the evidence he needs to prove his claim.
 Plaintiff will have an opportunity to ask questions about this court's procedures and he will be sent a written copy of the procedures that will be discussed at the conference, which were written for the very purpose of helping pro se litigants understand how these matters work.

+With respect to the complexity of the case, the law governing plaintiff's claim was explained to him in the order granting him leave to proceed.
+Plaintiff has personal knowledge of the circumstances surrounding the lawsuit and he should already possess or be able to obtain through discovery relevant documentation he needs to prove his claim.